 The temple is located between Sirkali to Mayiladuthurai State Highway.
 Frequent bus services are operated by Tamil Nadu government.
 There is a Railway station which is located between Chennai to Mayiladuthurai railway road.
 Karaikal is the nearest proposal airport located around 40 kilometer from temple.

-The temple has a five-tiered gopuram (temple tower), two inner gopurams and large precincts.
+The temple is known for its beautiful architecture, including a five-tiered Gopuram (temple tower), two inner Gopurams, and spacious precincts.

-The central shrine is that of Vaitheeswaran present as lingam in the inner most sanctum.
-The first precinct around the sanctum has the metal image of Subramanya, worshipped here as Muthukumara Swamy.
+The primary shrine is dedicated to Vaitheeswaran, represented by a Lingam in the innermost sanctum.
+The first precinct surrounding the sanctum houses a metal image of Subramanya, who is worshipped here as Muthukumara Swamy.

-The other metal images in the sanctum are of Nataraja, Somaskanda, Angaraka and stone sculptures of Durga, Dakshinamoorthy, Surya (Sun god), Jatayu, Sampati.
+The sanctum of the temple houses metal images of Nataraja, Somaskanda, Angaraka, and stone sculptures of Durga, Dakshinamoorthy, Surya (Sun god), Jatayu, and Sampati.

-The large precinct also has a small shrine to Dhanvantari and shrine of Angaraka in stone sculpture.
+The second precinct of the temple contains the shrine of Thaiyalnayaki facing south, which houses the image of Thiyalnayagi in a standing posture with medicinal oil to cure diseases.
+The large precinct also has a small shrine to Dhanvantari and a stone sculpture shrine of Angaraka.
 The southern gateway from this precinct leads to the temple tank and directly faces the Thaiyalnayaki shrine.

-The Sthala Vriksha (temple tree) is margosa (Azadirachta indica, neem tree), believed to possesses medicinal properties, is present near the eastern gateway.
+The Sthala Vriksha or temple tree is a margosa (Azadirachta indica or neem tree) believed to possess medicinal properties, located near the eastern gateway.

-The eastern gateway also has the shrine of Adi (original) temple that has a smaller replica of the main shrines.
-There is a fine metal image of Gangavisarjanar inside the temple.
+The eastern gateway also has the shrine of the Adi (original) temple which has a smaller replica of the main shrines.
+Inside the temple, there is a fine metal image of Gangavisarjanar.
 The shrine of Angaragan (Mars) is present near the Eastern gateway in the third precinct.

 Worship and festivals